 In March 2012 I completed my PhD at the University of Southern California, where I was housed in the English department but worked mainly with faculty in American Studies, Critical Studies in the School of Cinematic Arts, and Gender Studies.
 I also learned a lot from scholars at the Institute for Multimedia Literacy.
 Before coming to the US for my PhD, I studied at the University of Edinburgh and the University of Sussex.
 I grew up in the city of Glasgow, Scotland, which I continue to love dearly and miss terribly.

-I am presently completing my first book manuscript, Old Futures: The Queer Cultural Politics of Speculative Fiction, which will be published by NYU Press.
+My first book, Old Futures: Speculative Fiction and Queer Possibility, will be published by NYU Press in 2018.
 I am also working on what will become a second monograph on critical and social justice-oriented fan cultures and participating in collaborative work as part of the TransformDH collective.
 You can read more on my research page.

 I am a participant in feminist science fiction and media fandom, and I’m very interested in the ways fan communities engage in critical theorizing and activism (for example, through online discussion and fan video).
 I’m working on using some of these forms in my own scholarly work, in addition to standard academic practices.
 I co-chair the academic track at the feminist science fiction convention WisCon and I am a member of the James Tiptree Jr. Award Motherboard, where my main role is to facilitate the Tiptree Fellowships program.